 This session was designed to update participants on current and future projects by the OECD in the field of budgeting and public expenditures.
 It was also an opportunity for participants to identify emerging priority areas for future work, the nature of their interest in the subject, and their willingness to participate in particular studies.

-OECD Network of Parliamentary Budget Officials (PBO)
+OECD Network of Parliamentary Budget Officials and Independent Fiscal Institutions (PBO)